📣 City Hall & Offices Closed 📣

 Learn more →

-Easton's Beach Repair Information
+Help Reimagine Easton's Beach

-Easton's Beach Repair Information
+Help Reimagine Easton's Beach

 As one of the City’s most popular attractions, Easton's Beach has been a centerpiece of Newport's summers for generations.
 However over the years the site has experienced a considerable amount of development and destruction.
 Reimagined time and again, Easton’s Beach has had many iterations, at one point featuring a rollercoaster, saltwater pool, boardwalk, and an ornate spired pavilion similar to those found along the coastlines of New York and New Jersey.